ikraamg/TIC-TAC-TOE/README.md

 > This game is a virtual implementation of the classic tic-tac-toe game.

+## RULES FOR TIC-TAC-TOE

-- This game is played on a 3 x 3 grid between two players.
+1. The game is played on a grid that's 3 squares by 3 squares.

+2. You are X, your friend is O. Players take turns putting their marks in empty squares.

+3. The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.

+4. When all 9 squares are full, the game is over.
+If no player has 3 marks in a row, the game ends in a tie.

-- Each player will take turn in placing their letter which is an "X" or "O" onto the grid boar.
-Placed by selecting the numbers 1 to 9 when prompted.
+5. In this virtual implementation, you and your friend can place a mark by selecting from the numbers 1 to 9 when prompted.
+This is illustrated below:

 | (1) | (2) | (3) |